vbodenstein/Chaotic-Pendulum-Encryption/README.md

 # Control of Pendulum
-We use a LabJack U3-HV or an Oscilloscope to control the motor and collect data.
+We use a LabJack U3-HV and a DC Power Supply to control the motor and collect data.

 The process begins when a message is given to the program to be encrypted and initial conditions specified